 The Learning in Harmony Trust provides training in an innovative and values driven partnership in Southend and Newham.

-This is a part time primary PGCE (5-11) with QTS and a PGCE
+This is a primary (3-7) PGCE + QTS salaried course.

 During the programme you will spend at least 120 days in schools and 70 days in out of school training.
 Our training is designed by a highly qualified team of senior teachers and leading academics and is primarily based in school.
 The training is regularly adjusted to meet your emerging needs and to respond to the ever changing education landscape ensuring that you are learning at the cutting edge of research and best practice.